 The NC Education Lottery Scholarship (NCELS) is awarded to NC residents.
-Aid does not have to be repaid unless a student withdraws from all courses prior to the 35% point in the semester.
+These grants may require repayment if the student does not fully complete the term.
 Eligibility is determined by the State, is limited to ten (10) semesters, and is based on the Expected Family Contribution (EFC) calculated in the FAFSA form.
 Funding for the NCELS is limited and only available in the fall and spring semesters.